amigazen/unix.lib_sasc/README.md

 The result is a complete POSIX pipe implementation that works seamlessly with both classic Amiga software and modern Unix applications ported to Amiga.

+### Which regex shared library is included here?

+There have been at least three shared library interfaces defined on Amiga over the years including:

+- **regex.library**: A shared library implementing the POSIX-defined regular expression API
+- **regexp.library**: A shared library similar to but different from the POSIX regular expression function interface, based on the well known Henry Spencer public domain algorithms
+- **pcre.library**: A shared library version of the Perl-compatible regular expression library, again similar to the above but defining a different interface and behaviours

+Since UniLib3 is a project to bring POSIX interfaces to Amiga, the regex.library is the one included here.
+However, of these three the source code has only ever been released for _regexp.library_ and _pcre.library_, so the version here is an all-new open source version designed to be API compatible with the previously released versions.
+The other two libraries can be found as part of the ToolKit project.

 ## Contact